eliezer387/puzzle-pipes/README.md

 ## Description

-The application has been developed using React and redux, also for the ui components I used styled components for handling state I used redux like I mentioned before and React context for handling the calls to websocket
+The application has been developed using React and redux, also for the ui components I used styled components, for handling state I used redux like I mentioned before and React context for handling the calls to websocket

 I haven't solved any levels 🙁